cbassa/stvid/README.md

 ## Installation on a Raspberry Pi for Acquistion.

 **stvid** can be run on a Raspberry Pi 4B 8Gb with the Raspberry HQ Camera.
 Installation is not as easy as a on regular Linux and this installation step only supports the filming using acquire.py.
 The processing can be done on a dektop PC or laptop which has the complete installations of **sattools** and **stvid**.
+This guide is not complete nor correct.
+If you try this, please let me know what needs to be improved!

 ### Requirements